rain1017/memdb/README.md

 * All changes (after last commit) is not visible to other connections until being commited
 * All changes (after last commit) will be discarded after rollback or closing a connection without commit

-### High Availability

-Every shard use redis as data replication, you can add more replication to redis too.
-All commited data can be restored after server failure, you will never lose any commited data.

 ### In-process mode VS standalone mode

 Memorydb support two running mode: in-process and standalone.